Skip to content

 2. Runs prisma migrate deploy, then runs seed only for a freshly created database

-6. On quit, kills both child processes
+5. On quit, kills child processes and removes stale pid tracking

 • macOS 13+ (Apple Silicon or Intel)